Surgery

 Resection surgery

 Resection surgery is the most common epilepsy surgery.
 “Resection” is the medical term for a surgery that removes tissue.
 It is most often performed on the temporal lobe.
 This is the part of the brain behind the ears.
-It controls emotions, memory, language, and processing sound and sight.1
+It controls emotions, memory, language, and processing sound and sight.
+Extratemporal resection involves removing tissue from other parts of the brain that causes seizures such as the parietal, occipital, and frontal lobes.1

+In resection surgery, a part of the skull is removed (craniotomy) to access the brain.
 During resection, your surgeon removes a section of brain tissue where your seizures start.
 Sometimes, this is the site of a tumor, brain injury, or malformed tissue.
-It results in about 2 out of 3 people becoming seizure-free.1
+It results in about 2 out of 3 people becoming seizure-free.
+Success rates are highest in resection involving the temporal lobe.1

 Laser interstitial thermal therapy (LITT)